wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Unity-Environment-Registry.md

  - Place each executable in a `zip` compressed folder
  - Upload each zip file online to your preferred hosting platform
  - Create a `yaml` file that will contain the description and path to your environment
- - Upload the `yaml` file online
+ - Upload the `yaml` file online.
 The `yaml` file must have the following format :

 ```yaml
 environments: